xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures22.md

   was refilled with new documents.
 Now, index memory of primary indexes and hash indexes is reclaimed instantly when the last document in a collection is removed.

-* Prevent buffering of long print results in arangosh's and arangod's print command
+* Prevent buffering of long print results in avocadosh's and avocadod's print command

   This change will emit buffered intermediate print results and discard the